mjaquez671/mjaquez671/README.md

 - 👋 Hi, I’m @mjaquez671
-- 👀 I’m interested in Python, VBA, and Java app development.
+- 👀 I’m interested in Python, VB.NET, and Java app development.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently working in Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Love using AWS
 - 📫 How to reach me mjaquez671@gmail.com

 <!---